Skip to content

 Eating and drinking

-In the neighborhood
+Our favourites in the neighborhood

 The Power and the Glory: A hipster café during the day (try the quiche and salad!) and neighborhood bar at night with good craft beers, café lunch, and cozy ambiance.

-Blondie: No-frills Middle Eastern/mediterranean joint that is as excellent as it is affordable.
+Blondie: No-frills Middle Eastern/Mediterranean joint that is as excellent as it is affordable.
 (Order the Four Seasons!)
 During the day, it has patrons from all ages and all walks of life, but in the evenings, it can get a bit louder with a predominantly under-25 crowd.

 Black Sheep: Innovative and rotating menu featuring a fusion of flavors and locally sourced ingredients.
 One of the best date-night spots (and a personal all-time favourite).